 As the 2020 Chairman of the National Public Policy Committee for the Asian Real Estate Association of America, we have worked on housing and lending issues for minorities.
 Our goal is to help increase homeownership for these communities, where we lag about 12% behind the national average.
 In this position, I lead a committee of 14 people, from 14 different states.
 Each year, our committee leads a delegation to meet with members of Congress, often with 100-150 appointments each time.
 This committee ensures that members of Congress know and understand our priorities and ask the delegation to support legislations that hugely impact Asian-American homeownership.

 Because of Covid-19, we were unable to meet in person this year.
 I was, however, able to lead our committee to host a Virtual Policy Summit, where nearly 300 people were on a call from across the United States.
 This was a great accomplishment considering today’s economic times.

-- At this summit, I was honored to have introduced two secretaries, Housing and Urban Development Secretary, Ben Carson and Norman Mineta, the former Secretary of Transportation during 9/11, where he ordered 6,048 planes to land in under 2 ½ hours.
+At this summit, I was honored to have introduced two secretaries, Housing and Urban Development Secretary, Ben Carson, and Norman Mineta, the former Secretary of Transportation who, during 9/11, ordered 6,048 planes to land in under 2 hours 30 minutes.

-- This committee, 4 years ago, made history.
-For the first time in the history of the Housing and Urban Development housing report, Asian Americans and Pacific Islanders were included with its own housing aggregate data, the same as the Whites, Blacks, and Hispanics.
+This committee, seven years ago, made history.
+For the first time in the history of the Housing and Urban Development housing report, Asian Americans and Pacific Islanders were included with its own housing aggregate data — along with Whites, Blacks, and Hispanics.
 We are no longer listed in the “Other” categories.
-When you are listed as others, you are not known for anything.
-I am proud to be part of the fight that accomplished this milestone.
+I am proud to have participated in the fight that accomplished this milestone.

-- I am a connector of people and resources.
-Because of my work on the local and national level, I have many connections and resources throughout the world.
+I am a connector of people and resources.
+Because of my work on local and national levels, I have many connections and resources throughout the world.
 I will always look for ways and opportunities to bring those connections and resources to our city.
-I do not believe that my opponent has access to these types of resources.